Alexia1305/OtrisymNMF_DCBM/README.md

 python Scotland_test.py
 ```

+# OtrisymNMF

-# OtrisymNMFThis package provides implementations of the **Orthogonal Symmetric Nonnegative Matrix Tri-Factorization** (OtrisymNMF) algorithm  as proposed in the paper:
+This package provides implementations of the **Orthogonal Symmetric Nonnegative Matrix Tri-Factorization** (OtrisymNMF) algorithm  as proposed in the paper:

 **Dache, Alexandra, Arnaud Vandaele, and Nicolas Gillis.**
 *"Orthogonal Symmetric Nonnegative Matrix Tri-Factorization."*